ProHolz/CairoDelphi/README.md

 The CairoExport.dll can be compiled with the sources here

-You can use the CairoExport.dll to create Pdf files from Windows-Matafiles as a Example: https://github.com/landrix/TPrintPreview-for-Delphi
+You can use the CairoExport.dll to create Pdf files from Windows-Metafiles as a Example: https://github.com/landrix/TPrintPreview-for-Delphi

 have fun